artefactory/scheduled-pipelines/README.md

 ## Sanity check

 To check that everything is working as expected, you can go to the Cloud Scheduler page in the Google Cloud console and make sure the right schedulers are present.
-Then, you can trigger a force run of one of the scheduler and check that the pipeline is running as expected.
+Then, you can trigger a force run of one of the scheduler and check that the Vertex pipeline is running as expected.

 ## Documentation